 However, if you were to ask me if I’d be willing to work as hard again as before, I’d say NO – because I know that this time, I’ll really end up in the hospital.
 I know myself that much to say that I can’t survive the same lifestyle today.

 As with all hypothetical questions, there are no right nor wrong answers – only lessons to be learned.

 And with this one, it is the importance of knowing and challenging your limits.

 It is only you who knows what you can and cannot handle.
-It is only you who knows what you can and cannot sacrifice in your life in exchange for the things you want.
+It is only you who knows what you can and cannot sacrifice in your life, in exchange for your dreams.

-Do not be afraid to try new things, face your fears, and have something important at stake – because most of the time, that is the only way to grow and achieve your dreams.
+But, it’s always good to try new things, to face your fears, and have something important at stake – because most of the time, that is the only way to grow and achieve your biggest goals in life.

 Always give yourself the opportunity to become a better version of yourself.

 What to do next: Click here to subscribe to our FREE newsletter.